theredfoxfire/ais-web-service/README.md

 ```

-And here we the new access token:
+And here is the new access token:

 ```json